 THIS WARRANTY IS APPLICABLE TO THE ORIGINAL OWNER ONLY.
-If the glass lined tank in this water heater should prove upon examination by the State Water Heaters (warrantor) to have leaked during the warranty period in normal residential use, due to natural corrosion from potable water therein, the warrantor will furnish the ORIGINAL OWNER a replacement water heater of equivalent size and current model, or a replacement part for any component part which fails in normal use, in accordance with the warranty terms and conditions specified below.
-THE REPLACEMENT MODEL OR PART WILL BE WARRANTED FOR ONLY THE UNEXPIRED PORTION OF THE ORIGINAL WARRANTY.
+If the glass lined tank in this water heater shall prove upon examination by (the warrantor) to have leaked during the warranty period in normal residential use, due to natural corrosion from potable water therein, the warrantor will furnish the ORIGINAL OWNER a replacement water heater of equivalent size and current model, or a replacement part for any component part which fails in normal use, in accordance with the warranty terms and conditions specified below.
+THE WATER HEATER REPLACEMENT MODEL OR PART WILL BE WARRANTED FOR ONLY THE UNEXPIRED PORTION OF THE ORIGINAL WARRANTY.
 The warranty period will be determined by the original installation date of the water heater.
 PROOF-OF-PURCHASE AND PROOF-OF-INSTALLATION ARE NECESSARY TO VALIDATE THIS WARRANTY.
-This warranty is not transferable and applies to models listed in Table 1 which are produced after December 31, 1996.
+This warranty is not transferable.

 When the water heater has been used for other than single family residential application: 1.
-The tank warranty should be reduced to 1 year.
-2. The parts warranty should be reduced to one year for all models.
-Returned parts which meet any of the following conditions are not covered by this warranty: 1) improper installation or removal, 2) damaged by other than normal wear, 3) replaced for cosmetic purposes, or 4) returned with defaced date codes.
+The Tank warranty shall be reduced to 3 years on 10 year models and 1 year on 6 and 8 year models.
+2. The parts warranty shall be reduced to 1 year for all models.
+Returned parts which meet any of the following conditions are not covered by this warranty: 1) improper installation or removal; 2) damaged by other than normal wear; 3) replaced for cosmetic purposes; or 4) returned with defaced date codes.